 Sure.
 It’s a chain restaurant.
 But sometimes you just want a reliably delicious burger, even in NYC.
 The Times Square outpost is located on 8th Avenue and 44th Street.

 Traditional Tastes on Manhattan’s Lower East Side

-Traditionally a working-class neighborhood filled with immigrants, Manhattan’s Lower East Side began to re-gentrify in the 2000’s.
+Traditionally a working-class neighborhood filled with immigrants, Manhattan’s Lower East Side began to re-gentrify in the 2000s.
 But there are still icons from the neighborhood’s roots.
-Here are two tasty examples.

 Russ & Daughters

-If you have a full itinerary, pop into the shop on Houston Street and grab a few bagels with cream cheese and smoked fish to go.
-Or indulge in a leisurely morning at the Russ & Daughter’s Café a few blocks away.
+If you have a full New York City itinerary, pop into the shop on Houston Street and grab a few bagels with cream cheese and smoked fish to go.
+Or indulge in a leisurely morning at the Russ & Daughter’s Café a few blocks away at 127 Orchard St. where outdoor seating provides excellent people watching while you feast.
 Either way, it’s the breakfast of champions.